 The Company offsets deferred tax assets and deferred tax liabilities if and only if it has a legally enforceable right to set off current tax assets and current tax liabilities and the deferred tax assets and deferred tax liabilities relate to income taxes levied by the same taxation authority on either the same taxable entity or different taxable entities which intend either to settle current tax liabilities and assets on a net basis, or to realise the assets and settle the liabilities simultaneously, in each future period in which significant amounts of deferred tax liabilities or assets are expected to be settled or recovered.

-iii) Minimum Alternate Tax (MAT) Credit
+(iii) Minimum Alternate Tax (MAT) Credit

 Minimum alternate tax (MAT) credit is recognised in accordance with tax laws in India as an asset only when and to the extent there is convincing evidence that the Company will pay normal income tax during the specified period.
 The Company reviews the MAT credit at each balance sheet date and writes down the carrying amount of MAT credit entitlement to the extent there is no longer convincing evidence to the effect that the Company will pay normal income tax during the specified period.

-N. Provision, contingent liabilities and contingent assets Provision
+M. Provision, contingent liabilities and

-A provision is recognised if, as a result of a past event, the Company has a present legal or constructive obligation that can be estimated reliably, and it is probable that an outflow of economic benefits will be required to settle the obligation.
-Provisions are determined by discounting the expected future cash flows (representing the best estimate of the expenditure required to settle the present obligation at the balance sheet date) at a pre-tax rate that reflects current market assessments of the time value of money and the risks specific to the liability.
+required to settle the present obligation at the balance sheet date) at a pre-tax rate that reflects current market assessments of the time value of money and the risks specific to the liability.
 The unwinding of the discount is recognised under finance costs.
-Expected future operating losses are not provided for Provision in respect of loss contingencies relating to claims, litigations, assessments, fines and penalties are recognised when it is probable that a liability has been incurred and the amount can be estimated reliably.
+Expected future operating losses are not provided for.
+Provision in respect of loss contingencies relating to claims, litigations, assessments, fines and penalties are recognised when it is probable that a liability has been incurred and the amount can be estimated reliably.

-Contingent liabilities and contingent assets:
+Contingent liabilities and contingent assets

 A contingent liability exists when there is a possible but not probable obligation, or a present obligation that may, but probably will not, require an outflow of resources, or a present obligation whose amount cannot be estimated reliably.
 Contingent liabilities do not warrant provisions, but are disclosed unless the possibility of outflow of resources is remote.

-Contingent assets are not recognised in financialstatement.
+Contingent assets are not recognised in financial statement.
 However, when the realisation of income is virtually certain, then the related asset is no longer a contingent asset, but it is recognised as an asset.

 Contingent Liabilities/Assets to the extent the Management is aware, are disclosed by way of notes to the financial statements.

-O. Government grants
+N. Government grants

 Recognition and measurement